TahmidFarzan/alpha-byte-technology-exam-aspnet-core/Technical Lab Test - Alphabyte Technology Ltd.md

 - **In the data table** the resume file name needs to be clickable and after clicking the file needs to be downloaded.
 - **In the data table,** the view button (action section) at the right side once clicked needs to show the person's information in a pop-up/ separate page.
 - **In the data table,** the edit button (action section) at the right side, should go to the edit page for information updates.
-- **In the data table,** the delete button (action section) at the right side, should take user consent before deleting the row.
+- **In the data table,** the delete button (action section) on the right side, should take user consent before deleting the row.
 - **In the data table,** age will be calculated from date of birth to current date.

-If you have any questions feel free to contact us[ career@alphabytetech.com ](mailto:career@alphabytetech.com)
+If you have any questions feel free to contact us at [ career@alphabytetech.com ](mailto:career@alphabytetech.com)